domandlj/Judgments-as-types/README.md

 # Implementing formal systems in Idris
-Using dependent types as a metalanguage with Idris2.

 You can use a dependently typed language like Idris, Agda, Coq (gallina?), etc. as a metalangue for reasoning about formal systems (propositional logic, FOL, hoare logic, simply typed lambda calculus, etc.) encoding the judgments in types.